Guidance for Fitness to Study Procedures

 II.
 Scope

-This guideline applies to all students within the VinUniversity, including undergraduate and graduate students.
+This guideline applies to all students of VinUniversity, including both undergraduate and graduate students.

 II.
 Procedural Statements